EllyC20/ms3-beauty-buys/README.md

 * The two neutral tones are shown on the "Reviews" and "Edit Review" pages.
 Neutral tones are subtle and allow the user to focus on the content.

 * The forest green creates a very subtle difference, when the user hovers over the navigational links the green turns to the classic black.
+  - **Comment Added 1st May.
+The above comments mentions forest green, however when testing this did not provide sufficient contrast so I altered the colour to be black at all times.**

 **Font**